jshook/metagener/metagener-core/docs/function_graph.md

 The Function Graph
 ==================

+# STATUS

+This documentation is in active development, so do not consider it ready for use at this time.

 Each function graph has a logical representation which shows how data is transformed from the original whole number value to the output.
 Each unique path from the start node to leaf node represents a composed function which maps a whole number to a value.